tdevwk/TechTogether_React/README.md

-#This project displays the front-end
+# **Tech Together New York 2021**

 Project Overview: https://www.youtube.com/watch?v=45-JT--YjT8

+This project was started at Tech Together NY 2021 and displays the front-end.

 Getting Started with Create React App